abs-tudelft/sbd/doc/manual.md

 decrement a name, because its occurrence is older than an hour, remember to publish an update as well\!

-To run the visualizer, first start the websocket server by navigating to the GDELTConsumer directory and running `sbt run`.
-Next, navigate to the visualization directory in the root of the GitHub repository, under assignment 3, open index.html.
-Once that is opened, press open web socket to start the visualization.
+Note that you are only allowed to modify the `GDELTStream.scala` file.
+We should be able to compile and run your code without any other modifications.

 ## Deliverables

-  - A complete zip of the entire project, including your implementation of `GDELTStream.scala` (please remove all data files from the zip\!)
+  - Your implementation of the GDELTStream application
-  - A report containing
+  - A report containing:
-      - Outline of the code (less than 1/2 a page)
+      - An outline of the code (less than 1/2 a page)
       - Answers to the questions listed below

+Similar to lab 1, this implies you hand in **one** Scala file and **one** pdf file.

 ## Questions